bluesky/tiled/docs/source/explanations/lineage.md

   DataFrames respectively.
 It also provides streaming access to data and is tightly coupled to the Bluesky "Document Model" for streaming data.
 * [**Intake**](https://intake.readthedocs.org/) (2017, Anaconda Inc.) is similar
-  Databroker in its goals and feature set---searchable Catalogs that ultimately provide standard SciPy data structures---but its intended scope is broader than Databroker's, not being tied to the Bluesky "Document Model" in particular.
+  to Databroker in its goals and feature set---searchable Catalogs that ultimately provide standard SciPy data structures---but its intended scope is broader than Databroker's, not being tied to the Bluesky "Document Model" in particular.
 It also supports *nested* Catalogs and chainable search queries.
-  In 2019--2020, Databroker was refactored to become an Intake plugin.
+In 2018--2020, Databroker was refactored to become a set of Intake drivers.

 Intake also has a prototype of an HTTP server, which has not yet been fully developed into a robust tool.
-Attempts to rework that server led to the conclusion that Intake's architecture and API privilege ergonomic *interactive* use, and the changes neccessary to use it as library code effectively within a performant server (or other larger applicaiton) would be largely *subtractive*, in tension with its use as a user-facing interactive exploratory tool.
+Attempts to rework that server led to the conclusion that Intake's architecture and API privilege ergonomic *interactive* use and direct access from Python.
+The changes neccessary to use it as library code effectively within a performant service or larger application would be largely *subtractive*, in tension with its use as a user-facing interactive exploratory tool.

 Which brings us to Tiled (2021, Brookhaven National Laboratory with the Bluesky Collaboration).
 Tiled is designed with HTTP-based access as the driving use